 Folding cartons can easily be recycled by reprocessing in a mill, where the fibres are separated.
 The recovered fibre is then used to make cartonboard or another paper or board product.
 Alternatively, they can either be composted, a process also known as “organic recycling”, or if recycling is no longer a viable option, their energy content can be recovered in an energy-from-waste incinerator.

 For recycling to happen, the packaging waste must be recovered, i.e. collected and sent to a mill.
 Cartons together with other paper products may be segregated in the home, or other point of disposal, and either collected or taken to a collecting location.
-Efficient recovery and recycling systems are in place in Europe which deliver excellent results: paper and board is the most recycled packaging material in the EU with a recycling rate of 81.3%, based on 2012 data from the Confederation of European Paper Industries.
+Efficient recovery and recycling systems are in place in Europe which deliver excellent results: paper and board is the most recycled packaging material in the EU with a recycling rate of 85%, based on 2016 data from Eurostat.

 Carbon dioxide is the most common greenhouse gas and a major contributor to climate change.
 Cartons’ raw material comes from sustainably managed trees which grow by absorbing carbon dioxide and storing carbon – this process is measured in terms of biogenic carbon.
 By removing carbon from the atmosphere trees help to reverse the greenhouse effect and this filtering process delivers a sustainable, renewable, bio-based raw material for cartons.